Honest dentists in Mazatlan who speak English fluently

 One thing that holds people back from spending more time abroad in retirement is the fear they won’t get quality health care.
 In my experience so far, that fear is unfounded.

-I recently had my third dental cleaning and exam in my third Mexican City – Mazatlan this time – and I’m here to tell you it was a great experience.
+I recently had my third dental cleaning and exam in my third Mexican city – Mazatlan this time – and I’m here to tell you it was a great experience.
 The dentists in this office are honest, and everyone I talked to speaks English fluently.

 As I often do, I ask fellow expats where they go for their care.
 When I asked in Mazatlan which dentist to see for a cleaning and X-rays, the resounding answer was “Dr. Paty – she’s the gringo dentist.”
 I asked people face-to-face, and I also asked a Facebook group whose members include many Americans and Canadians.
 Dr. Paty Ascencio got the most real-time and virtual recommendations.
 (She is affectionately called “Dr. Paty” by her patients.)